BigManzai/opensim-ossl-example-scripts/README.md

 New OSSL examples for the OpenSimulator wiki and OpenSimulator http://opensimulator.org/wiki/Category:OSSL_Functions

+Attention: Some scripts only work on the latest OpenSimulator version.

 Version 0.3.0.20 - 255 scripts

 **Copy the directories into your opensim/bin directory, restart opensim and clear your viewer cache.**